fadden/CiderPress2/Install.md

 Mac OS, and Linux.
 It's even available for the [Raspberry PI](https://learn.microsoft.com/en-us/dotnet/iot/deployment).
 The [documentation](https://github.com/dotnet/core/blob/main/release-notes/8.0/supported-os.md)
-says that .NET 8 is only supported for Windows 10+, MacOS 13+, and recent versions of Linux.
+says that .NET 8 is only supported for Windows 10+, MacOS 13+, and recent versions of Linux, but in practice the command-line tool has been used successfully on Windows 7 and MacOS 11 (these are officially "out of support").

 While the command-line tool is usable on multiple platforms, the GUI is currently only available for Windows (native or emulated).